 Maastricht University is known for its groundbreaking studies in cognitive and biological psychology and this program enables you to follow courses and seminars taught by leading experts.
 The University also uses a distinctive Problem-Based Learning (PBL) pedagogy that is student-centered with professors providing guidance during the learning process.
 In small tutorial groups, you will analyze real-world problems similar to what you will encounter in your subsequent career.

 All students take a specially designed core course that combines strong academics with integrated field trips to expose you to the practical application of your studies.
 As part of this course you will complete an Independent Study Project (ISP).
-You will select two more courses from the list below of bachelor-level courses offered in English by the Faculty of Psychology and Neuroscience and the University College Maastricht.
+You will select one additional course from the list below of bachelor-level courses offered in English by the Faculty of Psychology and Neuroscience and the University College Maastricht.
 All courses are upper-division.

 Medical Ethics- Moral health care dilemmas from a European and comparative perspective

 Motivation and Emotion

 Psychology and Law